About Campaignends 31 Jan 2017, 11:59 PM

 Mercy Relief provides emergency aid within 72 hours of an appeal in the aftermath of a disaster.
 Our longer-term sustainable development projects aim to uplift and empower communities in five key areas: water and sanitation, shelter, sustainable livelihoods, healthcare and education.

-For the 15 years, Mercy Relief has responded to 71 human tragedies with more than $34.3 million in relief across 25 countries.
-We have implemented more than 50 sustainable development initiatives and impacted an aggregate of over 2 million lives.
+For the past 16 years, Mercy Relief has responded to 80 human tragedies with more than $36.1 million in relief across 25 countries.
+We have implemented more than 59 sustainable development initiatives and impacted an aggregate of over 2.1 million lives.